 After three decades in the business, the once bad boys of folk have matured into the rightful custodians and godfathers of the modern folk, a role which has seen them lose none of the revolutionary fervour and punk ethos that drove Oysterband from local ceilidh to the world stage and on to the forefront of an entire musical movement.

 An acoustic journey through classic and rare gems from the Oysterband songbook presented in the inimitable, upfront Oyster style – energetic and melodic songs sparked by clever and insightful lyrics.

 “..great tunes, superb voices, clever lyrics and a big dollop of the stuff that turns a band into a Great British Institution.

 John Grant, former singer/songwriter with Bella Union cult favourites The Czars, returns with an extraordinary debut solo album made with Midlake.
 Queen of Denmark “has it all… framed within some of the finest songs you’ll hear in this or any other year.”

 “one of the most deeply satisfying debut albums of recent times.”
 Garry Mulholland, BBC

-Still one of the strongest current forces in acoustic music, Show of Hands are England’s most popular roots partnership and something of a “people’s band”.
+One of the strongest current forces in acoustic music, Show of Hands are simply England’s most popular roots partnership and something of a “people’s band”.